Bealby/lisa-fairfield/README.md

 - Fill in all required fields in form with an invalid email address.
 An error message should appear.
 - Fill in all required fields in form with a valid email address.
-No error message should appear and data fields become blank
+No error message should appear and data fields become blank.

 #### Footer

-- Ensure that on each Web Page the footer links work for Telephone and Email (Opening up Email and Calling features on devices accordingly).
+- Ensure that on each Web Page the footer links work for Telephone and Email (Opening up 'Email' and 'Calling' features accordingly).

 #### Bio Reference